chrisjwaddell/start-time-end-time-component/README.md

 Warnings go into the *warnings* property of the *getResults* method.
 You may be on yesterday, choose a time and forget to change to today, it can warn you in those cases.

+When the warnings string isn't empty, the CSS class *stet-warnings* is added to the Start time and End time input boxes.
+The default *.stet-warnings* setting is to make the background red.
+To change these settings, change this CSS class.

 <br>

 ### Methods